dbt-labs/docs.getdbt.com/website/docs/terms/ddl.md

 hoverSnippet: DDL (Data Definition Language) defines the actual schema or structure of database objects (usually tables and views).
 ---

 DDL (Data Definition Language) defines the actual schema or structure of database objects (usually tables and <Term id="view">views</Term>).
-It creates / drops the actual database objects themselves (tables and views), but doesn’t pull data from or put data into those objects (that’s what DML does).
+It creates / drops the actual database objects themselves (tables and views), but doesn’t pull data from or put data into those objects (that’s what <Term id="dml" /> does).

 ### Yelp review